Updated 7 pm, Tuesday, April 28

 The immediate ramifications are that police may see some cases they thought would result in successful prosecutions get tossed out of court, or have earlier cases that did end with a conviction be reversed.
 However, there will be no change in the effort to stop drivers who may be operating a vehicle under the influence of alcohol.

-“We will continue to do what we do,” Oak Bluffs Police Lieutenant Tim Williamson told The Times.
+“We will continue to do what we do,” Oak Bluffs Police Lieut.
+Tim Williamson told The Times.
 “It really does not affect the police or how we work in the field.”

 Lieutenant Williamson said officers would continue to administer field sobriety tests, and drivers would have the option of taking a breathalyzer test or lose the right to operate a motor vehicle.
 The prosecutors will continue to be responsible for seeking a successful conviction, Lieutenant Williamson said.